mtgjson/mtgjson-sdk-golang/README.md

 # mtgjson-sdk-go

-A DuckDB-backed Go query client for [MTGJSON](https://mtgjson.com) card data.
-Auto-downloads Parquet data from the MTGJSON CDN and exposes the full Magic: The Gathering dataset through a typed Go API with context support and functional options.
+A high-performance, DuckDB-backed Go query client for [MTGJSON](https://mtgjson.com).

+Unlike traditional SDKs that rely on rate-limited REST APIs, `mtgjson-sdk-go` implements a local data warehouse architecture.
+It synchronizes optimized Parquet data from the MTGJSON CDN to your local machine, utilizing DuckDB to execute complex analytics, fuzzy searches, and booster simulations with sub-millisecond latency.

+## Key Features

+*   **Vectorized Execution**: Powered by DuckDB for high-speed OLAP queries on the full MTG dataset.
+*   **Offline-First**: Data is cached locally, allowing for full functionality without an active internet connection.
+*   **Fuzzy Search**: Built-in Jaro-Winkler similarity matching to handle typos and approximate name lookups.
+*   **Context Support**: All methods accept `context.Context` for cancellation and timeouts.
+*   **Functional Options**: Idiomatic Go configuration with composable `With*` option functions.
+*   **Booster Simulation**: Accurate pack opening logic using official MTGJSON weights and sheet configurations.

 ## Install